 Talon holds equity investments in a number of other public and private companies, including approximately 3.2 million common shares in Brazilian Gold and 500,000 common shares in Lago Dourado, both of which are listed on the TSX Venture Exchange and approximately 3.5 million shares in Rio Verde Minerals Development Corp. ("Rio Verde"), which is listed on the Toronto Stock Exchange.
 Certain of these Rio Verde shares may be distributed to certain Talon optionholders (see "Summary of Quarterly Results").
 Talon also holds approximately 21.9 million shares in Tlou Energy, an unlisted Australian company.
-In the next 5 months, it is anticipated that Tlou Energy will complete a listing on the ASX in Australia.
+Due to market conditions in Australia, Tlou Energy has delayed its listing on the Australian Stock Exchange; however Tlou Energy is still anticipating completing its listing by the end of the year.